Brian Sewell: Early life

 Sewell was born on 15 July 1931, in Hammersmith, London, taking his mother's surname, Perkins.
 The man who in later life he claimed was his father, composer Philip Heseltine, better known as Peter Warlock, died of coal gas poisoning seven months before Sewell was born.
 Brian was brought up in Kensington, west London, and elsewhere by his mother, Mary Jessica Perkins, who married Robert Sewell in 1936.

-He was educated at the private Haberdashers' Aske's Boys' School in Hertfordshire.
+He was educated at the private Haberdashers' Aske's Boys' School in Cricklewood.
 Offered a place to read history at Oxford, Sewell instead chose to enter the Courtauld Institute of Art, University of London, where his tutors included Anthony Blunt, who became his close friend.

 Sewell graduated in 1957 and worked at Christie's auction house, specialising in Old Master paintings and drawings.
 After leaving Christie's he became an art dealer.
 He completed his National Service as a commissioned officer in the Royal Army Service Corps.
 He took LSD as a young man, describing it in 2007 as a drug "for people of my age.
 It's wonderful.
 The one thing you could not do, however, was drip it into your eyeballs.
 It sent you absolutely bonkers."

 In 1979, after Blunt's exposure as the fourth man in the Cambridge spy ring, gaining much media attention, Sewell assisted in sheltering him in Chiswick.